DragonOfShuu/DucklingScript/README.md

 |⚠️|It is recommended that if you have mulitple Python versions to put the python version at the end of the command, as seen above.
 |-|-|

-This command should run flawlessly:
+**Restart your terminal**, and then this command should run flawlessly:
 ```bash
 pipx --version
 ```

 ## Step Three
-To install on any of the major operating systems, simply run:
+Install `ducklingscript` by running this command:
 ```bash
 pipx install ducklingscript
 ```

 ## Step Four

-You now have a few options on how to run the command.
-This way works in most circumstances:
+You can now properly run the command by using `duckling`:
 ```bash
 duckling --help
 ```